 SECOND, you want to unpack your materials.
 Use the list below to identify which materials are used in each part and organize them in your workspace.

-Mata riale for Dart Α.

-- Ziploc Small Square One Press Container

-- 2 Jumbo Stainless Steel Paper Clips

-- 3"x3" craft foam square

-- Paper Comb Pattern

-- 15 cm ruler

-- A ballpoint pen

-- Paper to cover your workspace - Scissors

-Materials for Part B:

-• Five 9-volt batteries

-Materials for Part C:

-- The empty plastic tube from Part B

-- 1/8 tsp of baking soda

-- 30 ml of water

-- Plastic knife

-- 3 pipettes

-Materials for Part D & E:

-- Two alligator clip test leads - · Plastic Sandwich Bag

-Colored pencils or crayons
+There are some additional materials that you will need to supply from your home.

+Materials for Part A: Ziploc Small Square One Press Container 2 Jumbo Stainless Steel Paper Clips 3"x3" craft foam square Paper Comb Pattern 15 cm ruler A ballpoint pen Materials for Part B: • Five 9-volt batteries Materials for Part C: The empty plastic tube from Part B 1/8 tsp of baking soda 30 ml of water Plastic knife 3 pipettes Materials for Part D & E: Two alligator clip test leads Plastic Sandwich Bag Supplied from home: Colored pencils or crayons Supplied from home: Paper to cover your workspace Scissors iBIO STEM Kits: Electrophoresis